Microsoft/azure-docs.pt-pt/articles/marketplace/lead-management-for-cloud-marketplace.md

-**Tenho uma oferta em direto, mas não estou a ver quaisquer oportunidades potenciais?**
+**Tenho uma oferta ao vivo, mas não estou vendo clientes potenciais?**

-Cada oportunidade potencial terá dados passados em campos no destino da oportunidade potencial selecionado, as oportunidades potenciais virão no seguinte formato: **Acção de origem | Oferta**
+Cada Lead terá dados passados em campos no destino do cliente potencial selecionado, os leads virão neste formato: **Origem-ação | Proporcionar**

-  *Origens:*
+  *Causas*

     “AzureMarketplace”,
     “AzurePortal”,
     “TestDrive”,
     “SPZA” (acronym for AppSource)

-  *Ações:*
+  *Ações*

     “INS” – Stands for Installation.
 This is on Azure Marketplace or AppSource whenever a customer hits the button to acquire your product.
     “PLT” – Stands for Partner Led Trial.
 This is on AppSource whenever a customer hits the Contact me button.